 It’s an interesting move; one that sees Netflix shoulder some of the cost of producing top-line VFX, ensuring its continued production whatever twists and turns the Covid-19 pandemic takes, while also raising the bar and giving it more of a say in ensuring that quality remains high.

 Streaming Wars part two: the Codec Conflict [IBC365]

-Interesting developments in the future of codecs detailed by IBC365 notes that there are some deeply political shenanigans going on, which might adversely affect the deployment of the forthcoming Versatile Video Coding codec (H.266).
+Interesting developments in the future of codecs detailed by IBC365 note that there are some deeply political shenanigans going on, which might adversely affect the deployment of the forthcoming Versatile Video Coding codec (H.266).

-The story is worth reading in detail, and charts the (disputed) decline of MPEG as a standards body, the rise of the Alliance for Open Media with its AV1, and the sometimes labyrinthine politics that attend it all.
+The story is worth reading in detail and charts the (disputed) decline of MPEG as a standards body, the rise of the Alliance for Open Media with its AV1, and the sometimes labyrinthine politics that attend it all.

 As the article points out, codec development costs millions if not billions of dollars over many years to deliver.
-MPEG succeeded over many years by balancing reasonable access to users for its technologies with reasonable return and incentive to inventors.
+MPEG succeeded over many years by balancing reasonable access to users for its technologies with reasonable returns and incentives to inventors.
 That gave it enormous clout, but it was never the only game in town, and its muddled approach to emerging competition — it is launching not one but three codecs before the end of the year — looks to be spreading muddle into the market too.